Samuel Tenka

 The Senators and Representatives shall in all cases, except treason, felony, and breach of the peace, by privileged from arrest during their attendance at the session of their respective Chambers, and in going to and returning from the same.

-The Congress shall assemble at least once in every year; they shall first assemble TODO
+The Congress shall assemble at least once in every year; they shall first assemble on the first day of their term, unless they shall by law appoint a different day.

 INFORMATION FLOW --- Each Chamber shall keep a journal of its proceedings, and from time to time publish the same, excepting such parts as may in their judgement require secrecy; and the yeas and nays of the members of either Chamber on any question shall, at the desire of one fifth of those present, be entered on the journal.